MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ### Authoring Experience

 Working with Dataflows Gen2 feels like coming home.
-We kept the full experience you are used to in Power BI Dataflows.
-When you enter the experience you are guided step-by-step for getting the data into your dataflow.
+We kept the full experience you're used to in Power BI Dataflows.
+When you enter the experience, you're guided step-by-step for getting the data into your dataflow.
 We also added a few new features to make your experience even better.

 ![Authoring Experience](./media/dataflowsgen2-overview/authoring-experience.png)

 ### Background query validation during publishing

-With Dataflows Gen2 we added a new feature that will validate your queries in the background.
-This will allow you to save your dataflow without having to wait for the validation to finish.
-This will save you a lot of time and will make your experience even better.
-When you publish your dataflow we will validate your queries and show you an error message if there are any errors.
-This will allow you to fix the errors after you published your dataflow and re-publish it.
+With Dataflows Gen2, we added a new feature that validates your queries in the background.
+This feature allows you to save your dataflow without having to wait for the validation to finish.
+This feature saves you valuable time and makes your experience even better.
+When you publish your dataflow, we validate your queries and show you an error message if there are any errors.
+This feature allows you to fix the errors after you published your dataflow and republish it.

 ### Output destinations

 Dataflows Gen2 allows your data destination to be more flexible and you can choose your own destination.
 Using this feature you can now do a full separation between your ETL logic and storage.
-This will benefit you in many ways.
+This feature benefits you in many ways.
 For example, you can now use a dataflow to load data into a lakehouse and then use a notebook to analyze the data.
-Or you can use a dataflow to load data into a SQL database and then use a data pipeline to load the data into a data warehouse.
+Or you can use a dataflow to load data into an SQL database and then use a data pipeline to load the data into a data warehouse.

-In Dataflows Gen2 we added support for the following destinations and many more are coming soon:
+In Dataflows Gen2, we added support for the following destinations and many more are coming soon:

 - Fabric Lakehouse
 - Azure Data Explorer (Kusto)